2024 South Korean martial law crisis: Initial legal investigations

-The DPK sought then Defense Minister Kim Yong-hyun's impeachment for proposing martial law to Yoon, and intended to file a criminal complaint against him.
-The party's chief spokesperson, Jo Seoung-lae, issued a statement saying "The DPK will punish the unconstitutional and illegal emergency martial law of the Yoon administration [...]
-We urge law enforcement agencies to immediately launch an investigation into the treason case that the entire nation is now aware of and bring the perpetrators to justice".
+The DPK sought Defense Minister Kim Yong-hyun's impeachment for proposing martial law to Yoon, and intended to file a criminal complaint against him.
+The party's chief spokesperson, Jo Seoung-lae, issued a statement: "The DPK will punish the unconstitutional and illegal emergency martial law of the Yoon administration ...
+We urge law enforcement agencies to immediately launch an investigation into the treason case that the entire nation is now aware of and bring the perpetrators to justice."
 On 5 December, the police investigated Yoon and other key officials for alleged insurrection in response to a case filed by minor opposition parties and 59 activists accusing them of treason.
-Defense Minister Kim Yong-hyun resigned the same day and issued an apology.
-"First, as defense minister, I feel deeply responsible and sorry for causing concern and confusion in regard to the martial law," he said.
-"All members of the armed forces involved in the implementation of the emergency martial law only did their duty at my direction.
+Kim Yong-hyun resigned the same day and issued an apology.
+He said "as defense minister, I feel deeply responsible and sorry for causing concern and confusion in regard to the martial law.
+All members of the armed forces involved in the implementation of the emergency martial law only did their duty at my direction.
 I take full responsibility for it."
 The DPK planned to appoint a permanent special counsel to investigate Yoon for treason and considered filing charges against PPP Floor Leader Cho Kyung-ho, who urged PPP lawmakers to assemble at the party's headquarters rather than the Assembly.

-On 8 December, former Defense Minister Kim Yong-hyun was arrested on suspicion of committing insurrection by advising Yoon to declare martial law and sending troops into the National Assembly to seize the legislature.
+On 8 December, Kim Yong-hyun was arrested on suspicion of committing insurrection by advising Yoon to declare martial law and sending troops into the National Assembly to seize the legislature.
 The Ministry of Justice barred Kim from leaving the country following rumors that he booked a flight to flee overseas to avoid prosecution.
 He could potentially be sentenced to life in prison, or the death penalty if found guilty.
 On 9 December, the Ministry of Justice issued an overseas travel ban against Yoon following an investigation into allegations of rebellion linked to his brief imposition of martial law, marking the first instance of a sitting president facing such restrictions.
 That same day, Lee Jae Myung issued a statement exonerating lower-ranking soldiers who participated in the martial law exercises and expressed gratitude for their restraint, saying that they had been "exploited" by their commanders.
 An overseas travel ban was placed on KNP Commissioner Cho Ji-ho, Seoul Metropolitan Police Agency Chief Kim Bong-sik and Mok Hyun-tae, head of the National Assembly Police Guards, as part of the martial law investigation.